The Show (Doug E. Fresh song): Legacy

 The song is featured in New Jack City and CB4, but is not included in the soundtrack album of either film.
 Chris Rock, who starred in both these films, would later have Slick Rick perform the song live to introduce his HBO special Bigger & Blacker.

 In response to the song's popularity, Hurby Azor and his female hip hop group, Super Nature recorded a diss track entitled "The Showstopper".
 While not a hit in its own right, it did become the breakout track for the group that would later be known as Salt-n-Pepa.

 Another diss track entitled "No Show" by The Symbolic Three was released in 1985.

 The song is briefly sampled in the song "Oodles of O's" by De La Soul, from their 1991 album De La Soul Is Dead.

 Some of the lyrics in this song were interpolated by Snoop Doggy Dogg for the chorus of his 1996 song "Sixx Minutes".

 In 1997, The Roots covered the song for the compilation album In tha Beginning...There Was Rap.

-In 2013, an interpolation of this song was featured on Eminem's The Marshall Mathers LP 2, on the track titled "Rap God".
+The "Six minutes Doug E. Fresh, you're on!" was referenced by Eminem in the song "Remember Me?" from The Marshall Mathers LP (2000) which itself was referenced in the single "Rap God" from the sequel to the same album released in 2013 with the intro featuring Eminem saying "Six minutes Slim Shady, you're on" in the background.